Blog posts by Category

 Job Search Strategy

-by | March 30, 2017
+by Alex Austin | March 27, 2018

-Every student who participates in ANY of the below activities will be entered in a drawing to win a $300 gift card to Easton Shopping Center to buy a new suit.
+Join the #BuckeyeEngineersWork campaign between March 26 - April 20 and enter to win free business attire!
+Every student who participates in ANY of the below activities will be entered in a drawing to win a $300 gift card to Easton Shopping Center to buy professional attire.
 Multiple activities = multiple entries!

 If you’ve already accepted a position, participate in any or all of the following:

 - COOKIES!
 Report your internship, co-op, or career employment, and then come to ECS to receive an individually wrapped Cheryl’s cookie.
 Note: Enrollment in ENGR 4191 is not a requirement for the summer work term.

 - Photo-op with Brutus!
 Come to ECS on April 13th between 2:30-3:00pm for a chance to meet Brutus.
 You’ll get your photo taken with him, holding a chalkboard sign celebrating your upcoming work term.

 - Attend the “Student Success” panel on Thursday, March 29th from 5:00-6 …

 You just received a job offer from a company.
 They were a good company, however, you have an interview coming up with another employer.
 You want to interview to see which position is the best fit for you, but you need to respond to your original offer before the interview.
 How do you approach the situation?